The manufacturer you may have rarely heard of is making some great devices.

 Xiaomi Redmi Note 3

 Hardware-wise there's a 5.5-inch 1080p display with a Qualcomm Snapdragon 650 paired with 16GB of internal storage and 2GB of RAM or 32GB of storage and 3GB of RAM.
 There's a 13MP camera around the back and a whopping 4000mAh battery squeezed inside it's all-metal chassis.
-The Redmi Note 3 is also one of Xiaomi's first phones to feature a fingerprint scanner on the rear and it ships with the Android 5.0 Lollipop-based version of MIUI 8.
+The Redmi Note 3 is also one of Xiaomi's first phones to feature a fingerprint scanner on the rear, and it recently picked up a Marshmallow-based build of MIUI 8.

 Xiaomi Redmi 3S